AlfredSpielman/BinanceTools/ReadMe.md

 # True = normal distribution, False = linear distribution, [default: False]
 norm_dist = False   # <-- edit, type of orders distribution
 ```
 If `norm_dist = False` then all orders will be divided linearly (equally), (_red bars in chart below_).
-If you change that variable to `True`, code will devided your orders based on normal distribution (_blue bars in chart below_).
+If you change that variable to `True`, code will divide your orders based on normal distribution (_blue bars in chart below_).

 ![norm_dist chart](images/norm_dist_chart.png)

-Stats for 15 orders between 100 and 150 are as below:
+Stats for 15 orders in price range 100-150 are as below:
 ```
             normal (True)   linear (False) count               15.00            15.00